Routine Maintenance: Follow your manual

 When we checked the oil it was three quarts down.
 The engine was thirsty because they obviously had not filled it properly or the oil drain plug was loose.
 Since there was no oil leaking under the car it seemed clearly a failure to have put the proper quantity of oil in the car, a little thing that would soon have major consequences.

 Check your fluid levels!
 And be sure to change your oil periodically.
 AMSOIL does offer more protection to things such as overheating.
-For more information on how often to change oil if you’re using AMSOIL synthetic motor oil, check out this helpful newsstand story: “How Long Does Synthetic Motor Oil Last?”
+If you just bought a used car check out this helpful newsstand story: “How does high mileage oil help with sludge?”
+If the car ever used the “free dealership oil changes” you can be sure there are deposits!

 As for the other fluids and maintenance services you need to pay attention to, check your vehicle’s owner’s manual.
 To borrow an adage from another industry, “A stitch in time saves nine.”